 One of the most widely used software programs available is Quicken, which can help you set financial goals and track them, along with planning and budgeting and bill paying.
 However, some people find it has so many bells and whistles it can be a bit overwhelming.

 The next step in the Organize Bills Challenge is to set up a simple filing system to keep track of your paid bill receipts and stubs in case you need to reference them again.
+Here's my article about how to do it.

 The final step, in the Organize Bills Challenge, is to create an annual routine of purging your filing system of old papers.
 Again, we'll discuss this in more detail in a couple of weeks when we take the Home Filing System Challenge, but here is the information specifically about bills.